 It costs nothing to take out an extra credit card.
 If you keep it in a different part of your luggage so you're not left stranded if your wallet gets stolen, this is a form of extra travel insurance in itself.
 In addition, some credit cards are significantly better for overseas travel than others.
 Martin Lewis's www.moneysavingexpert.com/travel/cheap-travel-money explains which UK credit cards have the lowest currency exchange commission loadings when you buy something overseas, and the lowest cash withdrawal fees when you use an ATM abroad.
 Taking this advice can save you quite a lot on each trip compared to using your normal high-street bank credit card!

 You can avoid ATM charges and expensive exchange rates with a Caxton FX euro currency Visa Card, or their multi-currency 'Global Traveller' Visa Card, see www.caxtonfx.com for info.

-Mobile phones can cost a fortune to use abroad, and if you're not careful you can return home to find some huge bills waiting for you.
-I've known people run up a £1,000 bill in data charges just by leaving their iPhone connected during a simple trip to Europe.
-However, if you buy a global SIM card for your mobile phone from a company such as www.Go-Sim.com you can slash the cost by up to 85% and limit any damage to the amount you have pre-paid.
-It cuts call costs in 175 countries worldwide, and you can receive incoming calls and texts for free in 75 countries.
+Mobile phones can cost a fortune to use abroad, and if you're not careful you can return home to find a huge bill.
+Consider buying a global pre-paid SIM card for your mobile phone from www.Go-Sim.com, which can slash costs by up to 85%.
+Go-Sim cuts call costs in 175 countries worldwide, and you can receive incoming calls and texts for free in 75 countries.
 It's pay-as-you-go, so no nasty bills when you get home.
-It also works for laptop or PDA data access.
-A Go-Sim account and any credit on it doesn't expire if it's not between trips, unlike some others, so a Go-Sim phone number becomes your 'global phone number' for life.
+It also allows cheap data access for laptops & PDAs.
+A Go-Sim account and any credit on it doesn't expire if it's not used between trips, unlike some others, so a Go-Sim phone number becomes your 'global phone number' for life.